hack-technicolor/hack-technicolor/docs/Recovery.md

 If both firmware banks contain invalid firmware's, the Gateway will enter BOOTP mode automatically after three failed boot attempts on both banks.

 !!! warning "Please note and take into account"
-    - This **will not** automatically **switch** the active bank for you, if the active bank is `bank_2` and it still contains a valid firmware it will still boot it, instead of the one you are flashing here.
+    - Unless your device is a CobraXh, this **will not** automatically **switch** the active bank for you, if the active bank is `bank_2` and it still contains a valid firmware it will still boot it, instead of the one you are flashing here.
+The CobraXh will **only** enter BOOTP if the active bank is `bank_2`, and it *will* automatically switch to `bank_1` after successful firmware flash.

-    - Flashing via this method **does not** perform any factory **reset**, the new firmware will run on old and possibly corrupt or incompatible config.
+    - Unless your device is a CobraXh, flashing via this method **does not** perform any factory **reset**, the new firmware will run on old and possibly corrupt or incompatible config.
 It is therefore recommended that you perform a factory reset before flashing a new firmware.
+The CobraXh, on the other hand, **will** perform a factory reset on *both* banks after successful firmware flash.

     - The firmware BLI image (.bli/.rbi files) is digitally signed, and the signature is verified by BOOTP before flashing, so you can't flash an incorrect image (a good thing) but you also can't load a modified image (sad face times 1000).